AaronZ345/TCSinger/README.md

 ## Quick Start
 We provide an example of how you can generate high-fidelity samples using TCSinger.

-To try on your own dataset or GTSinger, simply clone this repo in your local machine provided with NVIDIA GPU + CUDA cuDNN and follow the below instructions.
+To try on your own dataset or GTSinger, simply clone this repo on your local machine provided with NVIDIA GPU + CUDA cuDNN and follow the below instructions.

 ### Pre-trained Models
-You can use all pre-trained models we provide [here](https://drive.google.com/drive/folders/1t57KKccSMGkrJhCRRCTo6XoXhCmZHFxl?usp=drive_link). **Notably, this TCSinger checkpoint only supports Chinese and English!
+You can use all pre-trained models we provide on [HuggingFace](https://huggingface.co/AaronZ345/TCSinger) or [Google Drive](https://drive.google.com/drive/folders/1t57KKccSMGkrJhCRRCTo6XoXhCmZHFxl?usp=drive_link). **Notably, this TCSinger checkpoint only supports Chinese and English!
 You should train your own model based on GTSinger for multilingual style transfer and control!** Details of each folder are as follows:

 | Model       |  Description                                                              |
 |-------------|--------------------------------------------------------------------------|